Graffioh/bertolingo/README.md

 - Create a character-level tokenizer
 - Train the model for the configured number of epochs
 - Save the model to `bertolingo_model.pt`
-- Optionally plot training curves
+- Save training curves plot to `plots/` directory (or custom directory if specified)

 ### Translation